Work-based undergraduate (24 months)

 We have been training undergraduates for professional roles for over 25 years, with a reputation for quality, dedication and ambition balanced with student satisfaction.

-* Applicants without a Level 3 qualification but with experience of health care will be considered on an individual basis for accreditation of prior learning (APL)/prior experiential learning (APEL).
+* Applicants without a Level 3 qualification but with at least six months healthcare experience will be considered on an individual basis for accreditation of prior learning (APL)/prior experiential learning (APEL).

 Applicants from outside the European Economic Area must provide evidence of achievement of the English Language Testing System (IELTS) test: at least 6.0 in the listening and reading sections, at least 6.0 in the writing and speaking sections, and at least an overall score of 6.0.